katesolpari/Perfumer-Workbench/README.md

-Distillate is an AI-augmented workbench, incorporating clinical neurobiology and olfactive chemistry to map scent space and formulate perfumes.
+Distillate is an AI-augmented perfumer's workbench, incorporating clinical neurobiology and olfactive chemistry to map scent space and formulate accords.